guntisn/hello-world/README.md

 # hello-world
 My first GitHub experiment
-A repository to store Laravel learning code
+A repository to store Laravel learning code and some Java too.